 Open enrollment is the time of year when you can make changes to or buy health insurance for you and your family — whether you're Medicare eligible, covered through your employer or purchasing a health plan directly through a health insurer like Sharp Health Plan, a broker or the Covered California health insurance exchange.
 (Note: not all employees have open enrollment at the same time.
 Check with your employer for open enrollment dates.)

-Don Truong, manager of individual and family plans for Sharp Health Plan — one of 11 companies who have partnered with Covered California for the coverage year of 2019 — answers some of the most common questions consumers have about choosing health insurance.
+Don Truong, director of sales for Sharp Health Plan, answers some of the most common questions consumers have about choosing health insurance.

 How do I enroll in health insurance?